 Regardless of which species of ladybugs you have on your hobby farm, encouraging them to do their best work should always be on your mind.
 To help you keep these pest-munching good bugs around, here are five tips for luring in ladybugs.

-1. Have Plenty Of Pests
+1. Have Plenty of Pests

-It may seem a bit counterintuitive at first, but the best way to encourage good bugs is to have plenty of bad bugs hanging around.
+It might seem a bit counterintuitive at first, but the best way to encourage good bugs is to have plenty of bad bugs hanging around.
 Gardens regularly blanketed with pesticides have very few ladybugs because there simply isn’t enough food available for them to stick around.
 Plants are very tolerant of most of the sap-sucking pests that ladybugs like to dine on, so stop killing every aphid, whitefly and mite you come across.
 Give the ladybugs some time to move in, and you’ll find they make short order of these pests and naturally keep their numbers at a tolerable level.

-2. Stop Spraying—Even The Organic Stuff
+2. Stop Spraying—Even the Organic Stuff

 This is a natural extension of tip No. 1 because when you spray pesticides, not only do you wipe out the prime protein source for your ladybugs, you also risk wiping out the ladybugs themselves.
 Yes, many organic pesticides are labeled as being safe for use around beneficial insects, but most of the time that means they’re safe for use around adult beneficial insects, not their larvae.
-Ladybug larvae are soft-bodied insects, just like the aphids, caterpillars and other pests you’re targeting with that spray, and they’re just as susceptible to the damaging effects of insecticidal soaps, horticultural oils, and other products as the pest insects are.
+Ladybug larvae are soft-bodied insects, just like the aphids, caterpillars and other pests you’re targeting with that spray, and they’re just as susceptible to the damaging effects of insecticidal soaps, horticultural oils and other products as the pest insects are.

 3. Feed Them Carbs